ah-fang/readme-generator/README.md

 A command-line README generator.
 Respond to prompts to generate a complete README file including license badges and linked table of contents.

 ## Installation
-This project requires the nod epackage Inquirer.
+This project requires the node package Inquirer.
 Run 'npm init' after forking/cloning to create the package.json file.
 If inquirer is not included, run 'npm install inquirer'.
 To run the program, run 'node index'.

 ## Video Walkthrough